Hometown Advantage Webinar Series

 Welcome to the Hometown Advantage webinar series!
 Each webinar in this series aims to create a space for economic development professionals to meet, share insights and challenges, and learn from their colleagues.
 The one-hour sessions each focus on a specific economic development challenge and are led by economic development professionals.

 Besides hearing from leaders in the profession, participants have the opportunity to join breakout sessions to share their thoughts on the topic and hear from their peers.
-Register for one of the upcoming monthly webinars below.
+Register for one of the upcoming webinars below.

 Regional Synergies Webinar Series